Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The Seiberg--Witten curves in some detail

-defines the Seiberg-Witten curve of the affine $E_6$ theory as an algebraic curve.
-Given that the degree of $X$ on $\ec$ is $2$ and the degree $Y$ on $\ec$ is $3$ the polynomial $C^{E_6}$ is of degree $27$, i.e. the equation $C^{E_6} = 0$ defines $27$ points on the elliptic curve $\ec$.
+defines the Seiberg--Witten curve of the affine $E_6$ theory as an algebraic curve.
+Given that the degree of $X$ on $\ec$ is $2$ and the degree $Y$ on $\ec$ is $3$ the polynomial $C^{E_6}$ is of degree $27$, i.e., the equation $C^{E_6} = 0$ defines $27$ points on the elliptic curve $\ec$.

 The top degree coefficients of the polynomials $p_i(x)$ are determined explicitly in terms of the coupling constants $\qe_i$.
 Indeed, the $E_6$ characters, or more conveniently in the present case, the $E_6$ theta-functions, $c_i(\y_0, \mathbf{t}, \qe)$ as set in \eqref{eq:c-def}, define a set of projective coordinates on $\WP^{1,1,1,2,2,2,3}$ (which differs slightly from the set $({\hat\chi}_{i})_{i = 0}^{6}$):